 The overall mortality at one-year follow-up was 8/27 (29.62%) among the AI group compared to the group without 128/522 (24.52%); (p=0.7106).
 There was no significant difference in mortality at 3, 6 and 12 months for the two groups, respectively.
 There were differences in the random cortisol, basal cortisol, stimulated cortisol, and incremental cortisol, with p=0.004, p<0.001, p<0.001 and p<0.004, respectively, between the subgroups of deceased patients with AI versus patients without.
 As expected, higher cortisol concentrations were found in patients without AI.
 The mortality associated with extrapulmonary tuberculosis and Cryptococcal neoformans was however greater in the AI than in the non AI groups, 50% versus 11%; p=0.040 and 50% vs 5%; p=0.008, respectively.

-Comparisons of the characteristics of patients who died without adrenal insufficiency versus those with AI
+Table 4: Comparisons of the characteristics of patients who died without adrenal insufficiency versus those with AI

 Non-AI Deaths.
 AI deaths